wwcodemanila/WWCodeManila-Ruby.RubyOnRails/docs/README.md

 ### Donate

-Even a little amount is a big helping us achieve our mission of inspiring women to excel in tech careers. :heart:
+Even a little amount is a big help for us to achieve our mission of inspiring women to excel in tech careers. :heart:

 You can donate at our [Open Collective](https://opencollective.com/wwcodemanila).